 Will a Super Speeder designation add points to my license?

 The Super Speeder violation is less of a ticket and more of a fine.
-A Super Speeder fine will not add any points to your license beyond what the standard ticket gave you, so while the Super Speeder designation itself doesn’t put points on your license, the original violation probably will.
+A Super Speeder fine will not add any points to your license beyond what the standard ticket gave you, so while the Super Speeder designation doesn’t put points on your license, the original violation probably will.

 Here is how many points you can expect by how fast you are going over the limit: